Recursive Estimation of Conditional Kernel Mean Embeddings: Appendix B.

 \section{Appendix B.}

 In the proof of the generalized Stone's theorem a continuous approximation of the conditional kernel mean map is needed.
-The existence of such approximation is ensured by the following theorem. \begin{theorem} Let $\BX$ be a locally compact Hausdorff space equipped with a Radon measure\,\footnote{regular Borel measure} $\QX$ and let $\CG$ be a separable Hilbert space.
+The existence of such approximation is ensured by the following theorem. \begin{theorem} Let $\BX$ be a locally compact Hausdorff space equipped with a Radon measure\,\footnote{\cl{A Radon measure is a regular Borel measure.}} $\QX$ and let $\CG$ be a separable Hilbert space.
 The space of compactly supported continuous functions, $\mathcal{C}_c(\BX; \CG)$, is dense in $L_2(\BX, \QX; \CG)$, that is for all $\mu \in L_2(\BX, \QX; \CG)$ and $\varepsilon > 0$, there exists a $\tilde{\mu} \in \mathcal{C}_c(\BX; \CG)$ such that

 \end{theorem} A similar result is proved for $\RR^d$ in \cite[Lemma 1.2.31]{hytonen2016analysis}.
 They mention in a remark that their lemma can be generalized for locally compact spaces, but the complete proof of their claim were not found by us in the literature.
-Nevertheless the presented argument has a similar flavor as the ones for scalar valued $L_p$ spaces.
+Nevertheless, the presented argument has a similar flavor as the ones for scalar valued $L_p$ spaces.